Chart Color Schemes

 Kurralta Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Kurralta Park, as per the latest Census, 42.8% of dwellings were houses while 57.2% consisted of semi-detached homes, apartments, and other types.
-In contrast, Adelaide metro had 63.9% houses and 36.2% other dwellings.
+In Kurralta Park, as per the latest Census evaluation, 42.8% of dwellings were houses, with the remaining 57.2% being semi-detached homes, apartments, and other types.
+This contrasts with Adelaide metro's figures of 63.9% houses and 36.2% other dwellings.
 Home ownership in Kurralta Park stood at 19.5%, with mortgaged properties at 28.3% and rented ones at 52.2%.
-The median monthly mortgage repayment was $1,600, lower than Adelaide metro's $1,745.
-Median weekly rent was $300 compared to Adelaide metro's $310.
-Nationally, Kurralta Park's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, and rents were lower at $300 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,600, lower than Adelaide metro's average of $1,745.
+The median weekly rent in Kurralta Park was $300, compared to Adelaide metro's $310.
+Nationally, Kurralta Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing